 Large amounts of oils rich in oleic acid have been clearly shown to raise the healthy HDL fats whilst lowering the unhealthy LDL fats that are associated with atherosclerosis.

 Peripheral neuralgias are a common affliction in older folk; numbness and tingling in the feet and lower legs are the most common symptoms.
 It may feel that you have gloves or stockings on.
 It can also cause motor signs such as weakness in one or many muscles.

 It can be a sign of lumbar spinal-stenosis.

-Generally it is found not as free oleic acid, but as the triglyceride of oleic acid.
+Generally it is found not as free oleic acid, but as the triglyceride of the fat.

 However, too much fat in the diet is not healthy and is associated with many diseases; that would include the oleic acid in olive oil.

 Olive oil only goes rancid very slowly, releasing trans forms; that's one of the reasons why it is so healthy.
 Having opened a bottle, do finish it within a month or so, however.
 And don't keep it more than a year.